Dvd-Znf/youtty/README.md

 ## How it works?
 The main.c file is really just a glorified script
 It will call to the api-caller.py file located under ~/.youtty to then asks the youtube data api for a specific search result
-It will then trow that into a file
+It will then throw that into a file
 After that yt-dlp downloads the video
 And vlc is used to play it
 ## Why?